mmgalal2002/pylinac/docs/source/ge_ct_qa.rst

 marker defines the angle.
 If automatic localization is unsuitable, pass ``center_override=(x_px, y_px)``.

-The automatic module anchor is the midpoint of the slices in which the phantom body was detected.
-It is only a coordinate reference.
+The automatic module anchors use image-content signatures: the 1.6 mm bar standard deviation for Section 1, a low-deviation water grid for noise/uniformity, and compact circular targets plus the 15 x 15 grid for low contrast.
 Pass ``origin_slice`` when the GE procedure identifies a specific reference slice.
+The detected physical z positions are retained in ``module_locations``.

 Available measurements
 ----------------------

-Configured tests return measured values even when no acceptance limit is configured.
-In that case ``passed`` is ``None`` rather than an invented pass.
+The default profile returns measured values immediately.
+A configured test still returns ``passed=None`` when its acceptance rule is not defined.
 The current measurement paths are:

 * **CT number:** mean, median, standard deviation, extrema, percentiles, HU difference, and optional tolerance for each configured material ROI.
-* **Contrast scale:** a configured difference between two CT-number ROIs, retaining both underlying values and the optional nominal difference.
-* **Noise:** standard deviation from a configured uniform ROI.
-* **Uniformity:** per-ROI statistics, maximum deviation from the configured center ROI, and maximum pairwise difference.
-No undocumented HU uniformity index is synthesized.
-* **High contrast:** configured line-pair sample regions and their standard deviation as a visibility score.
-A resolved frequency is reported only when a visibility threshold and validated spatial frequency are configured.
-  MTF is not claimed automatically and remains ``None``.
+* **Contrast scale:** Plexiglass minus water using the GE reference ``120 +/- 12 HU`` and the underlying ROI statistics.
+* **Noise:** standard deviation from the 25 mm central box ROI, compared with the GE reference ``3.2 +/- 0.3 HU``.
+The supplied scan's measured noise is reported; it is not replaced with the reference value.
+* **Uniformity:** 15 mm center, 12 o'clock, and 3 o'clock ROIs at the detected uniform-water slice, with the GE ``0 +/- 3 HU`` center-to-periphery reference.
+* **High contrast:** Helios-compatible bar ROIs, the GE ``1.6 mm`` standard deviation check (``37 +/- 4 HU``), and relative MTF values at 10% through 90%.
+The MTF is explicitly labeled relative/Helios-compatible.
-* **Low contrast:** configured target/background mean, standard deviation, contrast, CNR, visibility, and visible-target count.
-This is a quantitative CNR estimate and is not represented as equivalent to a visual-observer score.
+* **Low contrast:** a 15 x 15 grid using 5 mm cells, with mean, standard deviation, extrema, and per-target CNR when target ROIs are configured.
+The GE visual observer score is not fabricated from grid statistics.
 * **Slice thickness:** a configured axial profile measured by FWHM, with an explicit calibration factor.
 At least three slices are required, and the DICOM ``SliceThickness`` tag is never reported as a phantom measurement.
 * **Positioning:** image-relative x/y phantom offset and localized rotation.
   This is not external laser alignment.

+The result also contains ``helios_compatibility``.
+It retains the output shape useful for comparing a GE scan with the existing Helios analyzer: contrast-scale ROI values, four Helios bar ROI statistics, relative MTF, three-slice 15 x 15 low-contrast grid statistics, and noise/uniformity ROI values.
+It is explicitly marked as a GE phantom measured with Helios-compatible algorithms, not as a GE Helios phantom result.

 External laser and light-field alignment
 -----------------------------------------